avishake-miniontek/zoyel_converse/docs/technical/tool_system.md

 3. Tools are instantiated and registered if they have a valid name
 4. The registry provides a tool prompt showing available tools and usage

+The tool registry also supports multilingual tool prompts:
+- Tool descriptions can be provided in multiple languages
+- The system automatically selects the appropriate language based on the client's configuration
+- The `get_tool_prompt` method accepts a language code parameter to retrieve language-specific tool documentation

 ## Tool Execution Flow

 1. The LLM client receives user input and identifies tool calls in the format: